wangkaiwd/git-logger/README.md

 ## git-logger

-`git-logger` can input your git commit which from Monday to today.
+`git-logger` can input your git commit which in certain time frame.

 ### Usage